New report: Pulsora recognized by Verdantix among top-scoring ESG reporting solutions

 When do SB 253’s requirements begin?

-Companies will be required to report scope 1 and 2 emissions beginning in 2026 based on data collected in the prior fiscal year.
-They will be required to report scope 3 emissions beginning in 2027 based on data collected in the prior fiscal year.
+Companies will be required to report Scope 1 and 2 emissions beginning in 2026 based on data collected in the prior fiscal year.
+They will be required to report Scope 3 emissions beginning in 2027 based on data collected in the prior fiscal year.

 How will SB 253 be enforced?